 Making space for healthy dialogues about race also helps to better prepare children to live in a multicultural society.
 Because racism still persists throughout the world, your child might witness acts of racial basis — or be the target of discrimination themselves.
 Educating children about systemic racism, the ways in which race can shape people’s life experiences, and how to defend against prejudice can serve as a buffer to the harmful psychological effects of racist experiences.

 It’s clear that having meaningful discussions with children about race are of great significance, but how exactly do we have these conversations?
-Next week, I’ll share a few useful tips for doing that just, so keep an eye on our blog.
+Read my follow-up blog post to learn how to address the issue of race with your child.